 Quality & Purity

-This article is not saying that you should just take amino acids and never ignore your overall nutrition again.
+This article is not saying that you should take amino acids and ignore your overall nutrition.
 No, what we are trying to convey is that amino acids are extremely versatile and should be a key component of any persons “toolbox” on their path to becoming more active and healthy.
 That does not mean you should never take a protein shake if it is high quality and you need the extra protein.
 In fact, doing so will only help you with some of the previously discussed benefits because protein is made up of amino acids!

-What you do need to be wary of is the quality of the supplements you are putting into your body.
-Pure amino acids and protein powders are made in very different ways, which means they can come with their own risk of contaminants.
+Be wary of the quality of the supplements you are putting into your body.
+Pure amino acids and protein powders are made in very different ways.
+Meaning, they have different risks of contaminants.
 A study carried out by the Clean Label Project showed that in 134 protein powders tested, all of them showed “detectable levels of at least one heavy metal and 55% tested positive for BPA” (4).
 For those of you who believe that you are unaffected by this because you use top tier vegan protein, that is not exactly the case.
-In fact, the study showed that plant-based proteins actually tested worse than some whey proteins.
+The study showed that plant-based proteins tested worse than some whey proteins.
 (Want to see how your favorite protein scored, click here.)

 The amino acids used in aminoVITAL® are backed by over 100 years of research and in fact, these amino acids are the same ones that first introduced the use of intravenous amino acid therapy in hospitals in 1956.
 The standards used for aminoVITAL® are far and above what is required for nutritional supplements, as to meet pharmaceutical standards, not just those set by the FDA for nutritional supplements.
 All aminoVITAL® products are certified vegan, certified gluten-free, non-GMO, and are tested by independent third parties for banned substances.